numaproj/numaflow/docs/user-guide/sinks/on-success.md

 Add a `onSuccess` field to the sink configuration in the pipeline specification file.

-The following example uses the builtin kafka as a fallback sink.
+The following example uses the builtin kafka as an onSuccess sink.

 ```yaml
     - name: out